 7. Make Changes to Your Dog's Food Slowly

 In the event you find that you need to change the food you are feeding your dog, do so slowly.
-A sudden change in his diet can lead to diarrhea and vomiting.
+A sudden change in the diet can lead to diarrhea and vomiting.
 Start out on day one by mixing a small amount of the new food in with the old.
-Then change the mixture to 25% new and 75% old food and feed him this mix for a few days.
-Once he seems to be tolerating this well, move to a 50/50 mix for a few days followed by 75% new and 25% old and finally all new food.
+Then change the mixture to 25% new and 75% old food and feed your pooch this mix for a few days.
+Once they seem to be tolerating this well, move to a 50/50 mix for a few days followed by 75% new and 25% old and finally all new food.
 Doing things this way will save your dog a lot of gastrointestinal distress and you a lot of messes to clean up.

 Common Sense Safety

-When it comes to protecting your dog from food illnesses, you should use the same care with his foods as you do with those you feed your family.
+When it comes to protecting your dog from food illnesses, you should use the same care with their food as you do with those you feed your family.
 Always wash your hands before and after you touch your dog's food.
 Buy foods that are in undamaged packages and are not past their pull date, and check the FDA recall site for any recalls.
-By following these tips your dog should be able to go through life without any food-related illnesses.
-In the event you think your dog has an illness caused by something he has eaten, contact your vet immediately or take your dog to the nearest animal emergency hospital for diagnosis and treatment.
+By following these tips, your furry companion should be able to go through life without any food-related illnesses.
+In the event you think your dog has an illness caused by something they have eaten, contact your vet immediately or take your dog to the nearest animal emergency hospital for diagnosis and treatment.